How Public Health Initiatives Are Targeting the Childhood Obesity Crisis

 Public health initiatives are raising awareness and presenting solutions not only for preventing childhood obesity but for promoting the importance of making healthy eating and active living choices.
 In homes, schools, hospitals and other environments, children and adults can take strides toward a more active and healthier life.

-At Rivier University, the online B.S.
-Public Health and the online Master of Public Health allow students to develop the skills and knowledge to address public health crises such as childhood obesity.
-Both programs are offered in a convenient and flexible online format and can be completed alongside students’ work and personal schedules.
+At Rivier University, the online Master of Public Health program allows students to develop the skills and knowledge to address public health crises such as childhood obesity.
+The program is offered in a convenient and flexible online format and can be completed alongside students’ work and personal schedules.